10 expenses to keep in mind when buying a home

 It's no secret: a new home means spending money on renovations and decorations!
 From getting a lawnmower to buying new curtains, you could say that making yourself feel at home, for real, is priceless.
 This is especially true if you're moving away from an urban centre and need to buy a second car to commute a few more kilometres each day.

 Cost: That depends on you—and the condition of your new home.
+You can also buy things secondhand when possible to save money and support the circular economy.

 Bonus!
 A break when it comes to repaying your HBP